 (3) Approved training may include professional conferences, classroom training, and in-house training programs or active participation in the Narragansett Water Pollution Control Association’s Operator Challenge Team.

-(4) Applicable training will be in topics that are not required for the performance of an Operator’s required duties.
+(4) Applicable training is intended to be in topics that are not required for the performance of an Operator’s required duties, however the Board will accept requests for approval for any training opportunity.
+The Board holds the final authority as to the applicability of a particular training course for use by an individual operator.
 Training required by the licensee’s employer as a condition of employment will not be applicable to meet the intent of this provision.

 (5) Unless otherwise requested at the time of renewal application, Licenses will be renewed at the Tier One level.

 (6) Random audits will examine the validity of submitted information for Tier Two renewal; a determination that false or misleading information has been submitted regarding training contact hours may result in the revocation of the License.